-Review of exterior alterations should reflect two fundamental principles: that all original material that remained after the conversion to a newsstand in 1983 should be preserved to the greatest extent possible, and that there should be no additional enclosure of the structure.
+Review of exterior alterations should reflect two fundamental principles: that all original material that remained after the conversion to a newsstand in 1983 should must be preserved to the greatest extent possible, and that there should be no additional enclosure of the structure can be allowed.
 The adaptive reuse by Skidmore, Owings & Merrill-Chicago is less than fifty years old, but some changes may be judged to have acquired significance in their own right.
 Alterations that erase evidence of the adaptive reuse may be permissible if they reveal the original structure and recover its transparency and character.
+Alterations that remove elements of the adaptive reuse may be allowed if they reveal or restore original features of the building and its originally-intended transparency.

 a.
-Exterior surfaces
+Exterior surfaces Masonry

-Exterior materials should be preserved insofar as practicable, except when approved for replacement.
+Exterior materials should-shall be preserved insofar as practicable, except when approved for replacement.
 Special care should be taken to protect and maintain the brick and limestone masonry.
-Repointing the mortar joints should be done only as required, and with special care to maintain the strength, color and texture of the mortar and the profile of the joints.
-Reconstruction of a continuous low wall across the south elevation is strongly encouraged.
+Repointing the mortar joints should-shall be done only as required, and with special care to maintain the strength, color and texture of the mortar and the profile of the joints.
+Reconstruction of a-the continuous low wall across the south elevation and removal of the non-original entrances is strongly encouraged.